notepad-plus-plus/npp-usermanual/content/plugins/_index.en.md

 * [Ada](https://notepad-plus-plus.org/assets/files/NppHelloAdaDemo.zip)

 ## Plugins Admin
 Built-in **Plugins Admin** shows the list of available plugins, allows users to install new plugins and to update/remove installed plugins.
+It needs **Plugin List** (see next section) to work.

+## Plugin List
 A list in JSON format wrapped in a dll contains the most poplular Notepad++ plugins.
 This list which is maintained by the team, is also an open source project hosted in the GitHub: https://github.com/notepad-plus-plus/nppPluginList/
 Any plugin is welcome to join in the list.

+### Test your plugins' installation/update locally
+For testing your plugin for listing, installation, removal and update under Plugin Admin, you need Notepad++ binary in debug mode [32-bit](https://notepad-plus-plus.org/pluginListTestTools/notepad++.debug.x86.zip) or [64-bit](https://notepad-plus-plus.org/pluginListTestTools/notepad++.debug.x64.zip), the latest version of wingup [32-bit](https://notepad-plus-plus.org/pluginListTestTools/wingup.release.x32.zip) or [64-bit](https://notepad-plus-plus.org/pluginListTestTools/wingup.release.x64.zip) and nppPluginList.json (you should rename it from pl.x64.json or pl.x86.json, according your plugin's architecture).
+Replace notepad++.exe and GUP.exe of your Notepad++ installation by downloaded ones, copy `pl.x64.json` or `pl.x86.json` to `%PROGRAMDATA%\Notepad++\plugins\Config\nppPluginList.json` (or `<NPP_INST_DIR>\plugins\Config\nppPluginList.json` - see New Plugins Home), then you're all set - the menu item "Plugin Admin" will be under menu "Plugin" of your debug mode notepad++.exe.
+Launch this command will launch the Plugin Admin dialog and the rest should be intuitive.

+### Rules for adding your plugins into list

+1. Architecture: your 32-bits plugin should be added to [pl.x86.json](https://github.com/notepad-plus-plus/nppPluginList/blob/master/src/pl.x86.json), 64-bits plugin should be added to [pl.x64.json](https://github.com/notepad-plus-plus/nppPluginList/blob/master/src/pl.x64.json).
+2. Unicity: the value of **folder-name** of your plugin should be unique in the list. it means if there's already another same name plugin in the list, you have to rename your plugin's folder-name (and your plugin).
+Keep in mind that your plugin binary name (w/o the extension .dll) should be always the same as the folder-name, otherwise your plugins won't be loaded.
+3. Security: the value of **id** is plugin package's (zip file) finger print in SHA-256.
+This id is checked with the downloaded dll to avoid [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+You can use Notepad++ to get your plugin's SHA-256 hash (Menu: `Tools->SHA-256>Generate from files...`) or some online sha256 generators.
+4. Update info: the value of **version** is exact the version of your plugin binary version which you want to be deployed.
+This version will compare with installed plugin's version to decide if update should be applied.
+Please check [Microsoft's document about binary version](https://docs.microsoft.com/en-us/windows/desktop/menurc/versioninfo-resource) for setting the version correctly onto your DLL.
+5. Download location: the value of **repository** is the URL where Plugin Admin can download the plugin to install/update it.
+6. Packaging: Only zip package is supported.
+Your plugin (DLL) should have the same name as the **folder-name** and the plugin DLL file should be placed at the root level of the ZIP file.
+Otherwise Plugin Admin won't install it.
+Any additionals files (dll or data) can be placed at the root level or in an arbitrary subfolder.

+### Do your PR to join plugin list
+Once your test has been done, and everything is ok, you can fork and do your PR on: https://github.com/notepad-plus-plus/nppPluginList/.
+Only the json part you should modify.
+The json file will be built into the a binary (nppPluginList.dll), which will be signed (for thes sake of security) and be included in the official distribution.

+### Questions & support
+Ask your questions here: https://notepad-plus-plus.org/community/topic/16789/support-for-plugins-admin-npppluginlist-round-2